 If you’re a new graduate student in a program where everyone does two-week lab rotations during their first term before choosing an advisor, and professors don’t invest time in prospective students until they’ve committed to their lab, you might wait to apply next year with help from the professor you eventually work with.

 I’ve seen students who have been in the workforce for several years, during which time they developed professional relationships with professors who are willing to help them prepare their application.
 They often apply for the fellowship at the same time that they apply for graduate study.

 Some schools have formed panels of volunteer faculty to fill the advisory role for new graduate students who don’t yet have a committed advisor.
-This made a lot of sense under the old rules; today, I might recommend that those incoming students defer for a year.

 In all cases, the decision turns on how much you can improve with the increased participation of your advisor versus the higher level of competition you will face in subsequent years.